-- 7.1 This Policy was approved at a meeting of the full Council on 31st March 2022 and was published via its website on 31st March 2022.
-Copies are available on request. - 7.2 It should be noted that this Policy does not override the right of any person to make an application, to make representations about an application, or to apply for a review of a licence, as each case will be considered on its own merit and according to the requirements of the Act.
+- 7.1 This Policy was approved at a meeting of the full Council on 7 November 2024. - 7.2 It should be noted that this Policy does not override the right of any person to make an application, to make representations about an application, or to apply for a review of a licence, as each case will be considered on its own merit and according to the requirements of the Act.